This easy marinara sauce recipe is so simple to make and tastes amazing--you'll never feel the need to purchase pasta sauce again!

 Depending on how long you simmer it for, it can be ready in as little as 10 minutes from start to finish.

-Recipe Notes and Substitutions
+Recipe Notes and Special Diet Information

 - Oil: For oil, I recommend using either organic palm oil, organic light olive oil, or organic avocado oil as they have higher smoke points.

 - Sweetener: You can really use any sweetener you like or omit.
-If using stevia, use 1 scoop (read How to Use Stevia).

 - Onions: You can substitute two small diced onions for the dried minced onions if you like.

-- THM: This recipe will qualify as an "S" if you are on the Trim Healthy Mama plan.
-Reduce the oil to 2 Tbsp for a "fuel pull," assuming you will use about 1 cup sauce per person.
+- THM: This recipe will qualify as an “S” if you are on the Trim Healthy Mama plan.
+Reduce the oil to 2 tablespoons for a “fuel pull,” assuming you will use about 1 cup sauce per person.

 Easy Marinara Sauce - no sugar added & low carb